 1966 Corvette Coupe “COPO Brass Hat Car” once owned by Joe Pike

-Joe Pike, the former Chevrolet national sales manager, introduced many clubs relating to Corvettes such as NCCC (National Council of Corvette Clubs).
-He then went on to found GM’s Corvette News Magazine where he served as editor for 8 years before becoming inducted into the National Corvette Museum Hall of Fame.
+Joe Pike, the former Chevrolet national sales manager, introduced many clubs relating to Corvettes, such as NCCC (National Council of Corvette Clubs).
+He then went on to found GM’s Corvette News magazine, where he served as editor for eight years before becoming inducted into the National Corvette Museum Hall of Fame.
 Moreover, it turns out he is one of Chevrolet’s most well-known ambassadors and certainly an asset when it comes to his contributions to his community.

 Here are some other articles you might enjoy:

-Subscribe today to Vette Vues Magazine, the Corvette Enthusiast’s Magazine.
-Vette Vues is America’s Corvette magazine that has been covering Corvettes longer than any other magazine.
+Enjoy Vette Vues’ Premium articles each month by subscribing to Vette Vues Magazine.
+Subscribe today to the Corvette Enthusiast’s Magazine.
+Vette Vues is America’s leading Corvette magazine that has been covering Corvettes longer than any other magazine… since 1972!
+SUBSCRIBE TODAY!

 While you are here, check out our great selection of Corvette T-shirts, Corvette Hats / Caps for Sale, and assorted Corvette Totes, Coolers, and Bags for Sale, all offering Free United States Shipping.